Blog

 As shown above, these kits are far more advanced than the usual “passive” deploy and lure phishing kits that we are used to seeing in the wild, and they fetch a much higher price as a result.
 One dark web vendor monitored by Cyjax sells these kits for between $150 and $300, depending on the popularity of the bank and country.

-Companies are starting to catch up with the rigorous demands of the current threat landscape and are applying multiple layers of two factor authentication to their pages.
+Companies are starting to catch up with the rigorous demands of the current threat landscape and are applying multiple layers of two-factor authentication to their pages.
 As a result, the traditional ‘deploy -> lure -> log’ phishing kits are becoming outdated as they are unable to capture time-limited tokens, such as SMS tokens, that may only be valid for around 10 to 15 minutes.

 We predict that this newer and more dynamic style of phishing kit will grow in popularity across the board in the short- to medium-term.
 This is especially the case in the banking sector, however, as the extra time and effort required by the attacker to drive the flow of the phish is certainly worth the reward when targeting the right victims.